17 Top-Rated Beaches in Bali

 Treat yourself to an afternoon or, better yet, a full day you'll never forget in Seminyak.
-Known as Bali's "most stylish and upscale beach resort area," this is one of the most popular and best beaches in Bali.
+Known as Bali's "most stylish and upscale beach resort area," this is one of the most popular beaches in Bali.
 The small villages and warungs found in other areas of the island lie in direct contrast to the eclectic fashion boutiques and upscale restaurants near this pretty beach.

-Its shore is peppered with the highest classes of accommodation.
+The shore of Seminyak Beach is peppered with the highest classes of accommodation.
 The Oberoi Beach Resort, Bali, for instance, was one of the first luxury hotels in Seminyak and remains an iconic (and lavish) oceanside beach resort.

-The sugar-white sand at this top Balinese beach begs to be sat upon, but the perfect surf is what really attracts visitors.
+The bronze sand at this top Balinese beach begs to be sat upon, but the perfect surf is what really attracts visitors.
 While it is rough enough to make swimming a challenge (especially for kids), the water at Seminyak makes this one of the best beaches for surfing in Bali.
 For those who'd rather sit back and watch, there are plenty of opportunities to rent sun beds or umbrellas.

 You've already heard about the island's awesome sunsets.
 Seminyak is another great place to witness one.
 Local restaurants throw giant bean bags onto the sand to offer weary beachgoers an optimal spot to eat while enjoying nature's ultimate show of wonder.

-Insider's Tip: Come in the morning or early afternoon when crowds are particularly thin.
+Insider's Tip: Come in the morning or early afternoon when there are less people.

 The waves here can be large, which at times makes swimming a bit iffy, especially for the younger set.
 Check the flags to see if swimming is prohibited when you're here.
 But the wide, gold- and silver-sand beach is an ideal place to chill out, picnic, or create a sand mermaid.

 The paved beachside path is another plus to Legian beach, making it an easy place to take the family on a walk or bike ride.
 Fly a kite with the kids, grab food from a local vendor, or curl up on a lounge chair with a good book.